riyadhossain1998/Portfolio_RH/README.md

 My Portfolio

 Built in ReactJS, slowly transitioning from BootStrap to Flexbox and CSS.
-Use of React-Router-Dom to navigate through different pages and React Hooks for scrollToView.
+<br>Use of React-Router-Dom to navigate through different pages and React Hooks for scrollToView.
+<br>Python script to update JSON data to be rendered to the website (for easy edits all at once)

 <br>Credits:
 <a href="https://www.flaticon.com/free-icons/download" title="download icons">Download icons created by Bharat Icons - Flaticon</a><br>